The Vermont Landscape as Muse:

 • The Retreat fee includes accommodations for 4 nights at Lareau Inn, daily breakfast and lunch, one dinner, daily afternoon snacks and first night orientation, plus most workshop materials.
 A list of available rooms with links to images is listed on each of the Retreat pages below.

-Payment of 50% of the workshop fee ($1150 if paying via check or Venmo, $1190 if paying via Paypal is due at the time of registration with the remaining 50% ($1150) due approximately 6 weeks before the workshop date.
+Payment of 50% of the workshop fee ($1450 if paying via check, Zelle or Venmo, $3005 if paying via Paypal is due at the time of registration with the remaining 50% ($1450) due approximately 6 weeks before the Retreat start date.
 Please contact Lorraine for payment details.

 Not Interested in Lareau Inn Accommodations, breakfast or lunch?